javakat/node-sass-example/Readme.md

 ## Copyright

-Copyright (c) 2013 Andrew Nesbitt.
+Copyright (c) 2015 Jake Harris.
 See LICENSE for details.
+*Forked from [Andrew Nesbitt](https://github.com/andrew).
+Used his example HTML and Sass; the Express setup is my work.*